qrvey/partner-portal/docs/embedding/widgets/intro.md

 **It is important to note that the first method of using API keys is solely for trial purposes and should not be used in production, as it exposes security risks.**

 All CodePen samples use the first method and can be copied and edited to use your own API key and other case-specific attributes, such as IDs, in order to experiment with the widget and see its behavior.
-Please see the article on <a href="/docs/embedding/widgets/embedding-widgets-security-token" target="_blank"> Embedding Widgets Using Security Tokens </a>for the proper production implementation.
+Please see the article on [Embedding Widgets Using Security Tokens](../widgets/embedding-widgets-security-token.md) for the proper production implementation.

 ## Getting Started